Welcome to today's edition of the Rush 24-7 podcast.

 Will's opinion is that the Republicans in Congress are not going to approve of something that turns border security over to the executive branch because they don't do anything right anymore.

-If that were the reason for not voting for legislation, I don't know how the vote the House can be voting for anything.
+If that were the reason for not voting for legislation, I don't know how the House can be voting for anything because the executive branch, he's right, nobody trusts, well, that's not true.

-And Miss Utah trusts the executive branch, and a lot of low information people trust the executive branch.
+And a lot of low-information people trust the executive branch.

 I just hadn't heard that.